Home » English » Pronouns, Types, Rules & Examples

 (i) Shelby likes talking to Marvin.

-Shelby is the subject; she is liking and talking.
+Shelby is the subject; she likes talking.
 Marvin is the object; all the liking and talking is done to Marvin but not by Marvin.

 Subject and object pronouns function in the same way